matthewtglove/flexible-pomo-obsidian/README.md

 ### Persistent Workbench

-Persisten workbenches enable you to save different types of Workbenches in a folder in your vault.
+Persistent workbenches enable you to save different types of Workbenches in a folder in your vault.
 This enables the plugin to persist Workbenches across restart and enables the user to save different types of workbenches.

 Please be sure to set your workbench folder first.
+Workbench Files that are saved will be placed in this folder.

 ![](pomopersistentfolder.GIF)